Barry Sadler: Wounded in action

-The Ballad of the Green Berets
+"The Ballad of the Green Berets"

-Sadler recorded his famous song, "The Ballad of the Green Berets", a patriotic tune about the Special Forces, in December 1965.
-The writer Robin Moore, author of the novel The Green Berets, which became a 1968 movie, The Green Berets, featuring John Wayne, helped Sadler with lyrics and with getting a recording contract with RCA Victor Records.
+Sadler recorded his most well-known song, "The Ballad of the Green Berets", a patriotic tune about the Special Forces, in December 1965.
+Writer Robin Moore, author of the novel The Green Berets, which became a 1968 movie, The Green Berets, featuring John Wayne, helped Sadler with lyrics and with getting a recording contract with RCA Victor Records.
 "The Ballad of the Green Berets" arranged as a choral version by Ken Darby was the title song of the movie.
-Moore also wrote an introduction to Sadler's autobiography, I'm A Lucky One, which he dictated to Tom Mahoney and was published by Macmillan Company in 1967.
-"The Ballad of the Green Berets" was released by RCA Victor Records in January 1966, and became a fast-selling single, holding No. 1 on the Billboard Hot 100 chart for five consecutive weeks from March 5 to April 2, 1966.
+Moore also wrote an introduction to Sadler's autobiography, I'm a Lucky One, which he dictated to Tom Mahoney and was published by the Macmillan Company in 1967.
+"The Ballad of the Green Berets" was released by RCA Victor Records in January 1966, and became a fast-selling single, holding number one on the Billboard Hot 100 chart for five consecutive weeks from March 5 to April 2, 1966.
 The record sold more than nine million copies.
-The song was a great success in many U.S. cities; it scored five weeks at No. 1 on the weekly Good Guys music survey at WMCA, the top popular music radio station in New York during 1966.
-He sang it for his television début on January 30 on The Ed Sullivan Show.
-Sadler had recorded an album of similarly themed songs which he titled Ballads of the Green Berets.
+The song was a great success in many U.S. cities; it scored five weeks at number one on the weekly Good Guys music survey at WMCA, the top popular music radio station in New York City during 1966.
+He sang it for his television debut on January 30 on The Ed Sullivan Show.
+Sadler had recorded an album of similarly themed songs, which he titled Ballads of the Green Berets.
 It sold a million copies during the first five weeks of its release.
-Sadler had a minor success, the similarly patriotic-themed "The 'A' Team", later the same year when that single scored #28.
+Sadler had a minor success later the same year when the similarly patriotic-themed single "The 'A' Team" scored number 28.

-Awards and decorations

-According to the ribbons and badges worn by Sadler in a televised performance of "The Ballad of the Green Berets," he received the following awards for his military service: Purple Heart Medal, Army Good Conduct Medal, Armed Forces Expeditionary Medal, Air Force Longevity Service Award, Combat Infantryman Badge, Parachutist Badge, and the South Vietnamese Parachutist Badge.

-The ribbons shown in Sadler's television performance mentioned above did not represent all of Sadler's awards.
-Sadler was also entitled to the National Defense Service Medal and the Vietnam Campaign Medal.
-He had the option of replacing the Armed Forces Expeditionary Medal with the Vietnam Service Medal.
-He is also seen in photographs in uniform wearing an Air Force Good Conduct Medal ribbon from his pre-Army service in the USAF.